Part I: Building a Homesite

 I needed a temporary cache where I could put my stuff up out of reach of animals right away.
 I designed one that was supported by a single tree.
 I wanted something I could build on the ground, push into position, and then fasten to the tree.

 First, I cut the lower limbs off a standing tree to a height of 14 feet.
 Then I arranged four poles of equal length in a square on the ground around the trunk.
+I built the platform on the ground with the tree in the center to be lifted into place later.
 Each pole extended beyond the central square in the direction opposite from the pole across from it, like a pinwheel with the open square in the center.
-This created a basic frame for the cache platform that was about 4 feet square.
+This created a basic frame for the cache platform.
+The cache platform was about 4 feet square overall.
+This provided for a fair amount of space even with the tree trunk taking up space in the middle.

 I kept the apparatus lightweight, because by that time in my life, my back gave me trouble.
 I needed to be able to get it into position on my own.